TheSecretSquad/chess/README.md

 > You might want to provide a constructor that takes a row and column but converts to single value.
 > This should be ok for now.

+I changed Square to an enum.

+I thought for row and column we could use File and Rank, since they are chess domain terms.
+I also created enums for them.
+Any thoughts on these decisions?

+Is it okay that we stopped testing Game to create the Square enum?
+Will this affect the design at all?
+In the reading I've done on testing, I've seen that it's typical to stop working on the class under test and implement simple value classes like Square when doing state-based testing, but in interaction-based testing should we have instead mocked an interface and implemented Square at a later point?